Which Guitar Gig Bag or Case Do I Need?

 - You want the maximum possible protection.

-- You have transport to and from gigs and rehearsals, or don’t ming lugging some extra weight.
+- You have transport to and from gigs and rehearsals, or don’t mind lugging some extra weight.

 - The thought of damage to your guitar terrifies you…